 In SCCA road racing there are a wide variety of car makes and models that can and do compete in the several different classes for production, formula, sports racing, and showroom stock cars.
 Of primary concern at all races is a stringent safety inspection of all cars entered in competition.
 The cars must undergo a comprehensive technical inspection and the drivers must have all necessary safety equipment such as roll bar, shoulder harnesses, safety fuel tank, protective helmet, and flame-resistant uniform.

-Go Ahead - Take the Wheel!
+So, you wanna be a race car driver?
+Go Ahead – Take the Wheel!